jrothrock/staple_themes/wordpress/README.md

 Run the `./rename.sh` script, and an input will appear asking for the old theme name, as well as the for the new theme name.
 The site url, theme url, license, etc. will remain the same, so it's best to change those manually in the theme's style.css, and the theme extensions plugin style.css.

+## Moving Theme To Production

+Run the `./prod.sh` script, and an input will appear asking for the theme name.
+The theme, along with its extension, will be zipped and moved into a folder called themes located into this directory.

 ## License:
     Everything within this folder (wordpress) is released under GPLv3.
 See license for more details.